rpotesmangra11/note-react-app/README.md

 ## Known Bugs

 - **Note Deletion:** Occasionally, when a user deletes a note, the note is not immediately removed from the list of notes.
 The user has to refresh the page to see the updated list of notes.
-We are currently working on fixing this issue.
+This will be fixed in the future (ETA uncertain).